 Last Updated On: September 18, 2023 by The Migration Translators

 Misconceptions about Tamil in Australia as a National Language

 Not so long ago there was a misconception in Australia that Tamil was one of the national languages of Australia.
 Most people who know much about Australia will know that the country has no national language as such, but English has since the time of European settlement been adopted as the de facto national language.
 Over the decades since English settlement began the English spoken has evolved somewhat so that Australian English varies a little particularly its accent and some distinct idioms, even though it’s still easily understood by anyone who is a native English speaker.
 This doesn’t mean English is the only language spoken in Australia.
 Far from it, as well as a host of Aboriginal languages, there are many other languages spoken by immigrants who have entered the country permanently over the last one hundred years or more.

-Australia has no official language.
-Apart from English, which according to the last official census in Australia in 2016, 73% of the population speak as their main language.
+There is no official language of Australia.
+Apart from English, which according to the last official census in Australia in 2016, 73% of the population speak as of their main language.
 The second most spoken language in Australia is Mandarin, followed by Arabic, Cantonese, Vietnamese, Italian, and Tamil.
 On top of the migrant languages, the indigenous population is represented as well with 52,000 of them speaking one of the many indigenous languages in the home, according to the 2006 census.

 The Tamil Language in Australia

 At one point Hugh McDermott, who is the state member for Prospect, suggested that Tamil in Australia should be part of the school’s National Curriculum.
 This statement was misconstrued to mean it should be the national language of Australia as well.
 There is no doubt that there are several thousand Tamil speakers spread across the country, but as there is no national language in Australia, Tamil would never take on this status.
 The number of Tamil speakers in Australia is:

 NSW – 21,527

 TAS – 216